jsr6720/goodreads-csv-to-md/posts/2018-12-23-private-empire.md

 ## My Review 4/5

+### Date Read
+2018/12/23

+### Date Added
+2018/02/15

-Long.
+My Thoughts: Long.
 Detailed.
 History of Exxon mobile from its birth out of the standard oil breakup.
 This book covers the key players including brief Secretary of State Rex tillerson. <br/><br/>At 18 cds broke this into two readings but covers the entire globe.
 Almost a collection of short stories based on location.

 ---